The Best Whale Sharks Tours in la Paz, and Los Cabos, Mexico 2023

 Swimming With Whale Sharks in la Paz: Final Thoughts

 Swimming with whale sharks in La Paz is an unforgettable experience and one of the best things to do in La Paz in winter.
-There is nothing quite like seeing these gentle giants up close.
+There is nothing quite like seeing these gentle giants up close and it’s one of the activities that Mexico is known for.

 There are so many things to do in Baja California Sur, but if you are planning a Baja California road trip (which I recommend), make sure you start off in La Paz and spend a couple of days swimming with whale sharks and checking out the sea lion colony by Espiritu Santo Island.